SuperShrew/SuperShrew/README.md

 - 👋 Hi, I’m @SuperShrew
-- 👀 I’m interested in unity and python
+- 👀 I’m interested in unity and python, and making text based games (for now)
-- 🌱 I’m currently learning c#
+- 🌱 I’m currently learning more python
-- 💞️ I’m looking to collaborate on not much
 - 📫 How to reach me joshua.gerrish@outlook.com